 - And Power!

 What People Want from Sex: Fun & Pleasure

 Most people do not think about the purpose of sex.
 Our sexual needs and requirements change as we get older.
 According to sex therapists, what you want from sex today is probably a lot different from what you wanted when you were a teenager or in your twenties.

 The reason or purpose we have sex is often socially constructed.
-We get a message about how much we “should” want sex, or what “normal” sexual activity “should” look like or how our bodies should respond to certain sexual touch, etc. Often these messages that we have received and internalised may or may not be realistic or actively reflect how your body works or what you want.
+We get a message about how much we “should” want sex, what “normal” sexual activity “should” look like or how our bodies should respond to certain sexual touch, etc. Often these messages we have received and internalised may or may not be realistic or actively reflect how your body works or what you want.

 Ultimately, to want to have sex and to go through with sex, it needs to be reasonably pleasurable and fun.
-If sex is not fun or the expectations are that it won’t be fun, or even be more enjoyable than watching a TV show, people will probably not choose to do it.
+If sex is not fun or the expectations are that it won’t be fun or even more enjoyable than watching a TV show, people will probably not choose to do it.
 Also, what is fun for one person may not be fun for their sexual partner.
-So, if sex is not fun and pleasurable, and couples do not have the space to discuss how to create fun and pleasurable sex, it may stop happening in a relationship, or power struggles may ensue.
+So, if sex is not fun and pleasurable, and couples in Singapore do not have the space to discuss how to create fun and pleasurable sex, it may stop happening in a relationship or power struggles may ensue.

 For many people, problems arise because they have somehow decided that there is a hierarchy to sex.
-Sex therapists in Singapore and globally, have observed that people narrowly define sex as intercourse.
+Sex therapists in Singapore and globally have observed that people narrowly define sex as intercourse.
 Every other sexual act outside of intercourse is just foreplay, and anything else they do in the bedroom doesn’t count if they don’t have intercourse.
 People also qualify their orgasms as well.
-For a lot of people if they don’t orgasm through intercourse, somehow, it doesn’t count, or it’s not as good.
+For many people, if they don’t orgasm through intercourse, somehow, it doesn’t count, or it’s not as good.